 Other health benefits

-Chamomile tea has been shown effective in reducing the certain type of health ailments.
+Chamomile tea has been shown effective in reducing certain types of health ailments.
 In addition, it has been shown to fight certain kinds of cancers owing to its antioxidant apigenin (9,10).

 There are research studies that show chamomile tea’s cardioprotective and anti-diabetic effects (11,12).
 However, most of the therapeutic effects of chamomile tea are attributed to its anti-inflammatory and antioxidant properties.